-Impact Description Proposed Approach to Assessment Construction and Decommissioning Impact (day-time) of Potential for short-term, temporary Scoped in (MCAs) : the construction and impacts on perceived seascape East Midlands Offshore Gas Fields (3) decommissioning of character, arising as a result of the Holderness Coastal Waters (5) the offshore RCS and construction and decommissioning of East Midlands Coastal Waters (7) landfall works in the the offshore RCS within the offshore Norfolk Coastal Waters (9) intertidal area on ECC and landfall works in the intertidal seascape character. area, which may alter the seascape Scoped out (MCAs): character.
+Impact Description Proposed Approach to Assessment Construction and Deco Construction and Decommissioning Impact (day-time) of Potential for short-term, temporary Scoped in (MCAs): the construction and impacts on perceived seascape East Midlands Offshore Gas Fields (3) decommissioning of character, arising as a result of the Holderness Coastal Waters (5) the offshore RCS and construction and decommissioning of East Midlands Coastal Waters (7) landfall works in the the offshore RCS within the offshore Norfolk Coastal Waters (9) intertidal area on ECC and landfall works in the intertidal seascape character. area, which may alter the seascape Scoped out (MCAs): character.
 Dogger Bank (1) Dogger Deep Water Channel (2) East Anglian Shipping Waters (4) Humber Waters (6) The Wash (8) All MCAs located outside ZTV and/or outside SLVIA study area for offshore RCS (30km radius from the offshore RCS search area).
 Impact (day-time) of Potential for short-term, temporary Scoped in the construction and impacts on perceived landscape East Riding of Yorkshire: decommissioning of character, arising as a result of the Withernsea to Spurn Coast (20A) the offshore RCS on offshore RCS within the offshore ECC Spurn Point Heritage Coast (21A) perceived landscape and landfall works in the intertidal area, East Lincolnshire / East Lindsey: character. which may be visible from the coast Donna Nook to Gibraltar Point (K1) and may therefore affect the perceived Tetney Lock to Skegness Coastal Outmarsh (J1) character of the landscape.
 Norfolk: LCTs/LCAs forming the North Norfolk coast, to include: OCM DCM LCTs/LCAs forming the West Norfolk coast, to include:

-Impact Description Proposed Approach to Assessment A - OCM C - Coastal Slopes Scoped out: East Lindsey: Holton le Clay to Great Steeping Middle Marsh (I1) Norfolk: LCTs/LCAs set back from the North Norfolk coast, to include: Coastal Shelf Rolling Heath and Arable River Valleys Wooded Glacial Ridge LCTs/LCAs set back from the West Norfolk coast, to include: I - Rolling Open Farmland J - Plateau Farmland All LCTs/LCAs located outside ZTV and/or outside SLVIA study area for offshore RCS (30km radius from the offshore RCS search area).
-Impact (day-time) of Potential for short-term, temporary Scoped in: the construction and impacts on perceived landscape Norfolk Coast AONB decommissioning of North Norfolk Coast Heritage Coast the offshore RCS on Spurn Head Heritage Coast perceived landscape result of the, the offshore RCS within Sheringham Hall RPG character / special the offshore ECC and landfall works in qualities of the intertidal area, which may be visible Scoped out: designated from the coast and may therefore All landscape designations outside ZTV and/or SLVIA study area, including landscapes. affect the perceived character and Lincolnshire Wolds AONB. qualities of the landscape.
-Impact (day-time) of Scoped in: the construction and impacts on views and visual amenity
+Impact Description Proposed Approach to Assessment

+A - OCM

+C - Coastal Slopes

+Scoped out:

+East Lindsey:

+Holton le Clay to Great Steeping Middle Marsh (I1)

+Norfolk:

+LCTs/LCAs set back from the North Norfolk coast, to include:

+Coastal Shelf

+Rolling Heath and Arable

+River Valleys

+Wooded Glacial Ridge

+LCTs/LCAs set back from the West Norfolk coast, to include:

+I - Rolling Open Farmland

+J - Plateau Farmland

+All LCTs/LCAs located outside ZTV and/or outside SLVIA study area for

+offshore RCS (30km radius from the offshore RCS search area).

+Impact (day-time) of 1 Scoped in:

+the construction and Norfolk Coast AONB

+decommissioning of North Norfolk Coast Heritage Coast

+the offshore RCS on , , Spurn Head Heritage Coast

+perceived landscape 1 Sheringham Hall RPG

+character / special Consider t

+qualities of , Scoped out:

+designated from the coast and may therefore All landscape designations outside ZTV and/or SLVIA study area, including

+landscapes. affect the perceived character and Lincolnshire Wolds AONB.

+Impost (day times) of qualities of the landscape.
+Conned in

+Impact (day-time) of 1 Scoped in:

+the construction and impacts on views and visual amenity